 Thus, payday loans often lead to repeat loans—at very high interest rates.

 If you need to take out a payday loan, do so only for emergency expenses and make sure you are able to pay it back without taking out another loan.
 Otherwise, you can get stuck in a debt trap.

 In California, payday lenders can loan up to $300 and charge a maximum of $45 in fees.
 Although this fee may not seem too high, the average annual percentage rate for payday loans is 372%.
 This is a much higher rate than most other loans or credit cards.
 Payday lenders often don’t consider whether you can repay the loan—because they are able to just cash your check or access your checking account.
 This means you may not have enough money left to pay for other expenses, forcing you to take out another loan.

 Payday lenders are regulated by the California Department of Business Oversight (DBO).
 The DBO has an online brochure about payday lending:

-You can contact the DBO to check the licensing status of a payday lender, history of disciplinary actions against a payday lender, or to file a complaint.
+You can contact the DBO to check the license of a payday lender, history of disciplinary actions against a payday lender, or to file a complaint.
 You can submit a complaint to the DBO online or, to submit a complaint by mail, download the Complaint Form (in Spanish: Formulario de Quejas de el Consumidor) and mail to:

 Attn: Consumer Services

 If you need assistance with the form, call 1-866-275-2677.

 You may also file a complaint with our office using our online complaint form.